atlemann/atlemann.github.io/_drafts/mqtt.md

 ---
 layout: post
-title:  "Smarthome interaction with MQTT"
+title:  "Interacting between devices with MQTT"
 categories: fsharp
-tags: f# fsharp smarthome mqtt
+tags: f# fsharp futurehome mqtt fimp
 ---

-# Interacting with a MQTT service
+# Interacting between devices with MQTT

 In this post we're going to try to interact with the smart home [MQTT](https://mqtt.org) API for [FutureHome](https://github.com/futurehomeno/fimp-api).

 Fortunately for us, someone has already created a MQTT client library for us, available [here](https://www.nuget.org/packages/MQTTnet/).
 And someone has been so kind as to extend it with observables, instead of having to deal with the utterly useless thing that is vanilla events.
 That library can be found [here](https://www.nuget.org/packages/MQTTnet.Extensions.External.RxMQTT.Client).
+Code related to this post is located in the `FsAdvent2022` branch in [this](https://github.com/atlemann/FsFimp/tree/FsAdvent2022) repository.

 # FIMP